kamilburda/batcher/docs/sections/Usage.md

 You can turn auto-closing the main dialog on/off by checking/unchecking `Settings → Close when Done`.

 For Batch Convert, you can optionally turn off saving input images by unchecking `Settings → Keep Input Images`.
 When this setting is checked, `Reset Settings` will not remove the input images.
 When loading settings from a file and this setting is checked, the input images will be preserved and any input images stored in the file will be ignored.
 If you want to load the input images from the file, uncheck this setting.

-## Known Issues

-If the *How to adjust file format options* export option is set to `Interactively`, and you press the Export button, it may seem as though nothing happens.
-In that case, the file format dialog may be displayed behind GIMP.
-If so, simply select the dialog in the taskbar to bring it up.

-The following file formats require displaying a file format dialog for each image to be exported:
-* C source,
-* HTML.

-On Windows, exporting with the following file formats does not work properly if file paths contain accented (Unicode) characters:
-* X PixMap Image.